bretpeters3n/semantic-tagging/README.md

   </a>
   -->

-<h2 align="center">Landing Page Mini Project</h2>
+<h2 align="center">Semantic Tagging</h2>
   <p align="center">
-    This website is a static HTML website using CSS.
+    This website is a static HTML website using semantic tagging an CSS.
     <br />
     <br />
-    <a href="https://bretpeters3n.github.io/landing-page-mini-project/">View Demo</a>
+    <a href="https://bretpeters3n.github.io/semantic-tagging/">View Demo</a>
   </p>
 </div>